oicr-gsi/vidarr/plugin-guide.md

 should be relatively fast. `PriorityInput` implementations should cache results from external services.

+<a id="operations-api"></a>
+# The Operations API
+Multiple plugins use an operations API rather than direct method calls.
+The API is designed to simplify two messy tasks: asynchronous operations and creating a recoverable state.
+The operations API consists of a few classes in `ca.on.oicr.gsi.vidarr`:

+- `OperationAction`: the core class that describes an operations process
+- `OperationStep`: a class that describes an asynchronous operation
+- `OperationStatefulStep`: a class that describes an asynchronous operation which reads or modifies the on-going state

+The process starts with the plugin generating an original state object.
+This is a plugin-defined record.
+State objects should _not_ be mutated and using a record helps to encourage this.
+The plugin defines an `OperationAction` that describes the process, starting with the original state object, that outlines the steps needed to transform that state into the final output expected by the plugin.

+As Víðarr runs the operations, it keeps track of two values: the state and the _current value_.
+The current value is the output of the previous step and the input to the next step.
+In effect, given steps _A_, _B_, and _C_, the operations API will allow writing this as `load(...).then(A).then(B).then(C)`, but it will be executing it as `C(B(A(...)))`, where the return value of the previous step is the only parameter to the next one.
+This design is preferable to direct calls because Víðarr can stop executing the task when it needs to wait and restart it later, removing the burden of asynchronous scheduling from the plugin author.

+To start, a call to `OperationAction.load` or `OperationAction.value` is required.
+This primes the sequence of events by computing a value from the state information alone which will be the input for the first step.
+After this, `then` may be called to manipulate this value.
+Additionally, there are convenience methods `map`, to modify the current value, and `reload`, to discard the current value and load a new one from the state.

+`OperationStep` is technically a subset of `OperationStatefulStep`, but it is implemented separately because the restricted design of `OperationStep` has simpler type constraints, producing better errors during development.

+How state is managed along this chain of events is intentionally hidden to simplify the process.
+A `OperationStatefulStep` can wrap the state in additional information.
+For instance, `repeatUntilSuccess` needs to track the number of times it attempted an operation, so it wraps the state in `RepeatCounter`.
+When the chain is executed, Víðarr takes the original state and wraps it in classes like `RepeatCounter` to build up a state that tracks all of the paths required by the chain.
+It can then write this wrapped state to the database and, if Víðarr restarts, it can recover the operations automatically using this state information.

+This means that the steps along the way are automatically wrapping and unwrapping state along the way so that the correct information is stored in the database.
+One caveat is that if the structure of the operation of this code changes, then so does the state stored in the database.
+Meaning that redesigning the operations may mean that Víðarr cannot recover.
+Having the plugin programmer manually manage state does allow them to have better control over this scenario, but for a lot of overhead in the plugin implementation.
+The interfaces Víðarr uses intentionally hide the state type behind a wild card (`?`) generic to simplify writing plugins, but any changes to this type will cause recovery issues.

 # Provided Implementations
 This core implementation provides several plugins independent of external